advayvc/portfolio/README.md

   Python
 </h2>

-- [Login system](https://github.com/avchitnis/login-project) made using the python JSON module.
+-  made using the python JSON module.
-- [Discord bot](https://github.com/avchitnis/discord-bot) which makes good use of slash commands and Google's Gemini AI.
+-  which makes good use of slash commands and Google's Gemini AI.
-- My [project euler solutions](https://github.com/avchitnis/project-euler/) to their first ten questions.
+- My  to their first ten questions.

 <h2>
   Lua
 </h2>

-- [Mouse drag commission](https://github.com/avchitnis/mouse-commission), involves linking drag directions to animations.
+- , involves linking drag directions to animations.

 Specific details regarding each of these past works can be found on their individual pages. <br>
 Please do feel free to have a look at them! <br>